Altinity/clickhouse-operator/tests/requirements/fips.md

 Each shipped pod binary — `clickhouse-operator` and `metrics-exporter` — SHALL satisfy all of the following:

 * Both binaries SHALL be built with `GOFIPS140=v1.0.0` (or `certified`); `go version -m` on each binary SHALL show the `GOFIPS140` build setting when the binary is inspectable.
-* Each binary SHALL identify itself as a FIPS build via `--version` output, `--fips-info`, or startup logs containing a FIPS indicator.
+* Each binary SHALL identify itself as a FIPS build via `--fips-info` and startup logs containing a FIPS indicator.
 * Each binary SHALL report `crypto/fips140.Version()` equal to `v1.0.0` (for example via `--fips-info` or in-process inspection).
 * Each binary SHALL report `crypto/fips140.Enabled()` equal to `true` when FIPS mode is active per `GODEBUG=fips140`.